ceramic-engine/ceramic-engine.github.io/content/guides/01-introduction/01-discover-ceramic.md

 ### Ceramic achitecture

 There are currently 3 backends: `Clay`, `Headless` and `Unity`.
-Clay is the default backend, Headless allows to run ceramic as a server or a CLI script and Unity backend exports your whole Ceramic project into a Unity project (this specific part about Unity will be explained in a separate guide).
+Clay is the default backend, Headless allows to run ceramic as a server or a CLI script and Unity backend exports your whole Ceramic project into a Unity project (this specific part about Unity is [explained in this blog post](/blog/ceramic-in-unity)).

 <p>
 <img src="/static/img/diagram-ceramic-discover.png" alt="Ceramic architecture" />